jvalli/FE-Code-Test/README.md

 **1. Cocktails list:**

-For each row of the list it will display the Cocktail name and photo (See wireframe 1).
+For each row of the list it will display the Cocktail name, photo and ingredients (See wireframe 1).
+In the case where there are more than 2 ingredients, add a label that reads "y X ingredientes más" where `X` is the amount of extra ingredients.

-The API endpoint that should be consumed for this purpose is:
+The API endpoint that has the list of drinks with Name and Photo is:

 http://www.thecocktaildb.com/api/json/v1/1/filter.php?g=Cocktail_glass